 top of page

-Law School Admissions Info
+Prospective Students - Law School Admissions

 black-couple-doing-presentation-for-studies-in-classroom.jpg

-The BSEAP is an optional opportunity for applicants who self identify as being of Black African descent, or multi-racial students identifying with their Black ancestry that provides space and visibility for Black applicants to speak about their lived experience and the barriers they have overcome.
-It is intended to address the under representation of Black students within our law school and the larger legal community and lessen the systemic barriers that exist that lead to the under-representation of Black law students and, consequently, Black lawyers.
+The Black Student Equitable Admissions Process (BSEAP) is an optional pathway for applicants who self-identify as being of Black African descent, including multi-racial applicants who identify with their Black ancestry.
+It provides space for Black applicants to share their lived experiences and the barriers they have overcome.
+The process is intended to address the underrepresentation of Black students within the law school and the legal profession by helping to reduce systemic barriers that contribute to this ongoing inequity.

 bottom of page